spacetelescope/hst_notebooks/README.md

 --------------------

-Once you've changed to the directory where you cloned this repository, and go to the notebook directory you are interested in using, as below:
+Once you've changed to the directory where you cloned this repository, and go to the notebook directory you are interested in using, and go to your selected notebook, as below:

     git clone https://github.com/spacetelescope/hst_notebooks.git
     cd hst_notebooks/notebooks/ACS/acs_cte_forward_model